MicrosoftDocs/Advertising-docs/BingAds/shopping-content/catalogs-resource.md

 ms.author: "scottwhi"
 ---
 # Catalogs Resource
-The Catalogs resource lets you manage catalogs in your Bing Merchant Center store (BMC).
+The Catalogs resource lets you manage catalogs in your Microsoft Merchant Center store (MMC).
 For information about using the Catalogs resources, see [Managing your Catalogs](../shopping-content/manage-catalogs.md).
 For examples that show how to add, delete, and get catalogs, see [Code Examples](../shopping-content/code-examples.md#catalog).

 ## Base URI